Originally posted 2008-07-23 10:11:12. Republished by Blog Post Promoter

 Picking backgrounds can be one of the most challenging aspects of needlepoint.
-I’ve been doing needlepoint so long (almost 40 years) that I can usually see the background early on in planning the piece.
+I’ve been doing needlepoint so long (almost 50 years) that I can usually see the background early on in planning the piece.

 From the beginning I had the idea to make the background look kind of like wallpaper.
 One of my favorite techniques for doing this is Needlepoint Damask, a tent stitch technique which uses two threads of the same color & different textures to make something which looks like damask fabric.

 It’s always worked beautifully in the past, but it isn’t working here.
-You can hardly see the metallic fleur de lis.
+You could hardly see the metallic fleur de lis.
 I think I know what happened.
 The metallic I used (from Kreinik’s Gourmet Collection) is rather flat for a metallic.
 The other thread, Silk & Ivory, has a lot of life to it because of the silk.
-There just isn’t enough texture to make it work.
+There just isn’t enough texture contrast to make it work.

 So what about a larger stitch?
 That might work, but it has to be easy to compensate because of the lettering and hair.
 I am doing Basketweave around the hair, but I want it to fit in.